 Well, just over 8 months ago, I was reading Bird by Bird by Anne Lamott and drooling over ever word.
 When she mentioned a great book on writing by Natalie Goldberg, I ordered it immediately.

 So while I was inhaling these books while publishing my own, I looked her up.
-Holy shit, she has a writing retreat in WISCONSIN!
+Oh my god, she has a writing retreat in Wisconsin?!
 I couldn't believe it.
-I became motivated again to sell my car back in Michigan (thanks Janelle) and threw all the money at the retreat ASAP.
+I became motivated again to sell my car back in Michigan and threw all the money at the retreat ASAP.
 And then some.

 Besides the cost, I'd be away from my partner for 2 weeks.
 He wouldn't love that.
-But he knows me and respects my sometimes-out-there needs (like, I'm going to Senegal in a few weeks by myself for 3 weeks before he joins for a week of vacay).
+But he knows me and respects my sometimes-out-there needs.
 So, I plugged it into my calendar at the end of The-Year-That-Shall-Not-Be-Named and built 2021 up around the July retreat.

-Writing group meetings.
+I dissolved into a life of writing group meetings.
 Workshops.
-Reading 1 memoir a week from Natalie's list of recommendations.
+Reading a memoir a week from Natalie's list of recommendations.
 Writing.
 So much writing.
 READING!
-SO MUCH READING.
+So much reading.

-I wanted to be SO READY for this retreat.
+I wanted to be so ready for this retreat.
 For this next chapter of my life.
-I wanted to take this next step into being a full-time writer and entrepreneur seriously.
+I wanted to take this next step into being a full-time writer and edu-preneur seriously.

 I decided to create my own education.